tale-toul/Harbor/ansible/Readme.md

 created before.

 The next task copies the main configuration file from a template.
-Among other things the template updates the name of the host, the communications protocol to be used, the password for the database rot user, and the path to the certificate to secure the registry.
+Among other things the template updates:

+* The name of the host.
+* The communications protocol to be used.
+* The password for the database root user. and the path to the certificate to secure the
+* The password for the web UI admin user.
+* Disables user self registration.
+* Disables user project creation.

 This configuration file contains sensitive information so the access premissions are restricted to 0600

 The next task copies the storage configuration file from a template.
 This configuration file contains sensitive information so the access premissions are restricted to 0600The